garrandall/popular-music-data/tracks/super-high-rick-ross-ne-yo.md

-All these cars, all these stars, all around me (super high) Put your eyes... to the sky, that's where you'll find meee (ooh ooh ooh)
+All these cars, all these stars, all around me (super high) Put your eyes... to the sky, that's where you'll find meee (ohoohhoh

-Cuz we are.... we are.... super hiiiigh
+Cuz we are... we are... super hiiiigh
-Ooh yeah, ooh yeah
+Ohyeah, ohyeah